dottjt/plastic/README.md

 How to kill a Chinaman is my first novel.
 It's a first-person narrative of an unidentified character with severe mental health issues.

 The intention of the novel is to take you through a provocative theme-park of cynicism, violence and mania.
 I suppose you could describe it as a delicious free-for-all against the senses.
+My writing style aims to be highly textual.
+I want you to really taste what this character is going through.
 Initially it was inspired by William S. Burroughs' novel, Naked Lunch.

 ### Plot Overview